grampelberg/katacoda-scenarios/conduit-getting-started/watch-it-run.md

 As well as various other bits of information about live traffic.
 Neat, huh?

-Views available in `conduit dashboard`:
+Views available in the dashboard:

 SERVICE MESH